 This post contains affiliate links, for more information please read our disclaimer on affiliate links.

-So we talk a LOT about how much we love living in our 1989 Toyota Dolphin camper, and we do love it!
-But it’s definitely time for us to dig into some of the challenges that go hand in hand with this lifestyle.
+So we talk a LOT about how much we love our life as full time RVers, and we do love it!
+But it’s definitely time for us to dig into some of the ugly truths and challenges that go hand in hand with this lifestyle.
 Some of these challenges are social, some are emotional, and some are humorous, but they ALL are surmountable.
 So here we go, let’s get real about living in a motorhome!

 Where to park for the night